-Hi, my name is Katie and I am a new guest contributor for Dollup Beauty — I’m looking forward to sharing some of my beauty advice with you all.
-I am a beauty obsessed makeup enthusiast & many of my friends refer to me as the ‘brow master.’
-So, because brows and A-list arches are what I’m known for, I thought I’d share a few of my personal tips and tricks with you.
+Hi, my name is Katie and welcome to my brow basics guide — I’m looking forward to sharing some of my beauty advice with you all.
+I am a beauty obsessed makeup enthusiast & happen to be considered a ‘brow master’ by many of my friends.
+So, because bold brows and A-list arches are what I’m known for, I thought I’d share a few of my personal tips and tricks with you.

-One day Nora came to me, the guru, telling me how my brows were so perfect and wished hers looked like mine, so like any good friend, I offered to do them for her.
-When I did her brow makeover, she LOVED them.
-I made them arched just how she liked them, but not too arched that she looked in a state of constant surprise.
+One day Nora came to me, the guru, telling me how my brows were so perfect and wished hers looked like mine, so like any good friend, I offered to do them for her (I had been waiting for this moment for forever).
+When I finished Nora's brow makeover, she LOVED them.
+I created a edged arch that hand angles, but not too arched that she looked in a state of constant surprise.
 I then taught her how to achieve the perfect bend in her brow in a few easy steps.

-1. Start by drawing in an arch with a brow pencil in an upside-down V shape — keep the line as thin as possible.
-Drawing in the arches first will help to guide you the rest of the brow.
+1. Start by drawing in an arch with a brow pencil (I love DOLLUP's Skinny-Tip Brow Pencil) in an upside-down V shape — keep the line as thin as possible.
+Drawing in the arches first will help to guide the rest of the brow.
+Most people have weak arches, so they must be drawn in for more frame and structure.

 3. After drawing the bottom fill line, pencil in the front of the brows with tiny ‘hairs’ by using a flecking motion all the way to the top of the arch line you previously drew.
 Using a spooley brush, brush the brows in an upward motion to blend.